zydreaa/ToDoList/readme.md

 * See all tasks

 App was created that entered tasks would be stored to file (CSV).
-So user is able to create file, save to file, ~~read from file~~ or delete file.
+So user is able to create file, save to file or delete file.
 Also system will throw exception messages if any issues/problems will appear.